Schema-backed serialization

 Lower is better. pb is the baseline.

+Hover any format name to peek at the actual payload.
 PXF carries a small premium over JSON because it spells out enum names, type directives, and timestamps as text.
 That cost buys you a file you can review, comment, and edit by hand.

 Encode and decode time